debpal/BharatFinTrack/docs/userguide.rst

 SIP Comparison Across Indices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section presents a plot comparing the year-wise growth multiples (X) of a monthly SIP investment across ``TRI`` indices.
+This section presents a plot comparing the year-wise growth multiples (X) of a monthly SIP investment across assets.

 .. code-block:: python